Commencement: 2017 Weekend Activity Schedule

 Attendance at rehearsal is very important and all graduating students are strongly encouraged to attend.
 Mills College has its own unique traditions and procedures for the commencement ceremony so please adjust your schedule now in order to attend.
-We want everything to run smoothly for you and your family on this important occasion.
+We want everything to run smoothly for you, your family, and guests on this important occasion.

 Baccalaureate is open to all graduating students, family, friends, and the Mills Community.
 This celebratory ceremony, which schools have held for centuries, is intended as a "spiritual sendoff" marking the transition from student to alumnae and offers a time to honor all graduating students.
 Baccalaureate features such elements as music, dance, and words of wisdom.

 Note: Candidates line up to march on the Chapel steps at 4:15 p.m.
 Wear robes but not hoods.
 Hats optional.

 Saturday, May 13

 9:45 am–12:15 pm